Methallylescaline: Names

 Alexander Shulgin described the name of methallylescaline (MAL) as "completely unsound".
 This was because there was no union of a methallyl group with escaline.
 Instead, methallylescaline is mescaline with a 2-propene group attached to the methyl of the methoxy group at the 4 position.
 However, Shulgin expressed that there is no way of naming the compound in that manner.
 The only corresponding proper name would be 4-methylallyldesmethylmescaline (MAD).
-However, Shulgin found the acronym MAD to be disagreeable and ultimately preferred MAL.
+But Shulgin found the acronym MAD to be disagreeable and ultimately preferred MAL.

 Legal status

+Canada

+Methallylescaline is not a controlled substance in Canada as of 2025.

 Sweden

 Methallylescaline is illegal in Sweden as of 26 January 2016.

 United States

-Methallylescaline is not directly scheduled under the Controlled Substances Act.
+Methallylescaline is not explicitly scheduled under the Controlled Substances Act.
 However, due to its structural similarities with mescaline, it could potentially be prosecuted under the Federal Analogue Act if sold for human consumption.